UoMResearchIT/UM_Operational_Scripts/Ancillary_Data_Tools/README.md

 ## 10. surface_type_merging_with_masks_v3.ipynb

-IGBP data will have some cells that are not present in CCI and vice versa.
-We are using the igbp mask as otherwise every ancil would need chaning to a new mask.
+IGBP data will have some cells that are not present in CCI and vice versa, so the CCI landmask will be different to that of the IGBP data.
+We continue using the IGBP mask though, as otherwise every ancil would need changing to the new mask.
 Without this step the model will fail stating nans ingested.
 Currently using Jasmin to run this part as python cf library wouldn't install on archer2.
 Copy qrparm.veg.frac_igbp and the newly created qrparm.veg.frac.cci to Jasmin.
 Open and run each cell in notebook.

 ## 11. Copy to UM